AdarshSrivatsa98/PyTorch-BAG/README.md

 Torch Library ; Python ; Basics of Machine Learning

 ## Torch
-Torch is used for building DeepNets, a scientific computing framework with support for ML algorithms with efficient usage.
+Torch is used for building DeepNets, a scientific computing framework with support for ML algorithms with efficient usage.<br/>
-It has wide variety of implementation and wrapper class developed on it.
+It has wide variety of implementation and wrapper class developed on it. <br/>
-Getting Started guide to download and try Torch : [Getting Started](http://torch.ch/docs/getting-started.html) start with the code on the : [GitHub repo](https://github.com/torch/torch7)
+Getting Started guide to download and try Torch : [Getting Started](http://torch.ch/docs/getting-started.html)<br/>
+start with the code on the : [GitHub repo](https://github.com/torch/torch7)<br/>

 ## PyTorch

-PyTorch is an open source machine learning library for Python.
+PyTorch is an open source machine learning library for Python.<br/>
-History : It is initially developed by Facebook artificial-intelligence research group.
+History : It is initially developed by Facebook artificial-intelligence research group.<br/>
-Main Application : Natural Language Processing Supervised Learning has varities of uses.
+Main Application : Natural Language Processing<br/>
+Even in Supervised Learning has varities of uses with PyTorch.<br/>

-PyTorch is known for having three levels of abstraction as given below:
+PyTorch is known for having three levels of abstraction as given below:<br/>
- Tensor – Imperative n-dimensional array which runs on GPU.
+ Tensor – Imperative n-dimensional array which runs on GPU.<br/>
  Variable – Node in computational graph.
-This stores data and gradient.
+This stores data and gradient.<br/>
- Module – Neural network layer which will store state or learnable weights.
+ Module – Neural network layer which will store state or learnable weights.<br/>

-PyTorch tensors usually utilize GPUs to accelerate their numeric computations.
+PyTorch tensors usually utilize GPUs to accelerate their numeric computations.<br/>
-These tensors which are created in PyTorch can be used to fit a two-layer network to random data.
+These tensors which are created in PyTorch can be used to fit a two-layer network to random data.<br/>
-The user can manually implement the forward and backward passes through the network.
+The user can manually implement the forward and backward passes through the network.<br/>